githubjeremy/exercice_forms_openclassroom/README.md

 [go to the tuto -- openclassroom](https://openclassrooms.com/fr/courses/4668271-developpez-des-applications-web-avec-angular/5090131-ecoutez-lutilisateur-avec-les-forms-methode-reactive) for this following purposes :

-* Create form
+* Create form with FormBuilder
+* Use the Validators
+* Create dynamique FormControl
-* get data form with template methode
+* get data form with reactive methode

 ## Clone the repository